JasonGreen/gfxperftest/README.txt

 Running on Mac
 --------------
+To get keyboard input and a dock icon working, you need to run from the GfxPerfTest.app package, such as "./GfxPerfTest.app/Contents/MacOS/perftest".

 Mac has an extra command line option you can toggle, "-use_multithreaded_gl".
 This enables the multi-threaded GL engine, which should provide a framerate boost in some cases.
 This is not toggled by default in the run_tests.sh